noefernandes/b2bit-app/README.md

 ## Functional requirements

 ### 1. As a user, I want to have a sign in page, so I can have access to my profile
-Users can authenticate using their credentials, meanwhile jwt tokens are stored in the browser's local storage.
+Users can authenticate using their credentials, meanwhile the jwt tokens are stored in the browser's local storage.

 ![gif1](https://github.com/noefernandes/b2bit-app/assets/36737390/b3c09179-fcc3-4cb1-a045-e5d234dcd075)